How to Reduce the Risk of Employee Theft

 - Living beyond their pay scale: The largest losses are typically due to embezzlers seeking to live beyond their means.
 They seek to live the good life but are unable to afford the goods and amenities on their own.
 Stolen funds are used to acquire pricey cars, homes, and luxury goods.
 The employee may take expensive vacations and engage in activities that cost more than what they can afford.

-- Opportunity: Employees may start out pilfering and filching petty amounts because the opportunity presented itself.
+- Opportunity: Employees may start out pilfering petty amounts because the opportunity presents itself.
 Customers may forget to claim their change or bookkeepers may find an opportunity to adjust the books without being noticed.
 Taking advantage of these opportunities may become habit-forming and soon spiral out of control.

 - Revenge: Perceived slights can drive employees to seek retribution by stealing from the company.
 An individual who is passed over for a promotion or lateral transfer to a preferred location or someone who takes a negative assessment too personally may feel that they are claiming what has been denied to them by stealing from the company.